 - Always follow the manufacturer’s instructions especially for safety-related information.

-- Understand the sequence of operation for the gas furnace.
+- Understand the sequence of operation of the gas furnace.

 - Break it down a little further.
 Understand how all the components work together in the system.
 That is a part of understanding the sequence of operation.

 - Remember, any type of electronic device including electronic control modules and boards depend on two things, input and output.
 You must have input to get the proper output.
 If you have the proper input but are not getting any output, the problem is in the module or board.
 Before condemning the board or module make basic checks such as the power and ground.

 - Learn basic troubleshooting techniques such as the hopscotch method.
 This will require you to understand how to electrical& diagrams.
 Pictorial diagrams are okay but a ladder logic diagram is always best for troubleshooting.
 A ladder logic diagram will allow you to follow the sequence of operation for the furnace.

 - Know how to use a multi-meter, including the basic settings on the meter for troubleshooting.
 Test instruments are important tools used to solve problems.
 Learning to use them properly is key to solving problems.

 Gas Furnace Troubleshooting Techniques | Conclusion

 There are some problems that will be difficult to figure out even for the best technicians.
 These problems can be frustrating to find and repair.
 This is where you need a mentor to help you.
 Mentors can be someone in the company where you work or it can be a manufacturers representative.
 A mentor can even be a manual or repair book for the furnace you are troubleshooting.
 When you run into a frustrating problem take a step back and take a break.
 When you return, start with the basics and focus on those.
 Turn to your mentor only after you have made certain that you have checked the basics first.